polkadot-developers/polkadot-docs/tutorials/blockchains/system-chains/asset-hub/register-local-asset.md

 In this way, you have successfully registered a local asset on the Asset Hub parachain.

-For an in-depth explanation of Asset Hub and its features, please refer to the Polkadot Wiki page on [Asset Hub](https://wiki.polkadot.network/docs/learn-assets){target=\_blank}.
+For an in-depth explanation of Asset Hub and its features, please refer to the Polkadot Wiki page on [Asset Hub](TODO: update link - old link: https://wiki.polkadot.network/docs/learn-assets){target=\_blank}.

 ## Test Setup Environment

 You can set up a local parachain environment to test the asset registration process before deploying it on the live network.
-This guide uses `chopsticks` to simulate that process.
+This guide uses Chopsticks to simulate that process.
 For further information on chopsticks usage, refer to the [Chopsticks](TODO:update-path){target=\_blank} documentation.

 To set up a test environment, execute the following command: